-The use of computers or smart phones or other electronic devices is not permitted in class at any time.
+The use of computers, tablets, or smart phones or other electronic devices is not permitted in class at any time.

 Make-up exams will be considered for documented medical reasons only or for religious holidays.
-Students who must miss a class or an examination because of a religious holiday must inform me in advance by September 15th.
-Any student with a disability who may need accommodation in this class must inform me by September 15th and obtain an accommodation letter from the Office of Student Disability Services, 385 Garland, 410-516-4720, studentdisabilityservices@jhu.edu.
+Students who must miss a class or an examination because of a religious holiday must inspect the class schedule for the semester, and inform me in advance by September 14th.
+Any student with a disability who may need accommodation in this class must inform me by September 14th and obtain an accommodation letter from the Office of Student Disability Services, 385 Garland, 410-516-4720, studentdisabilityservices@jhu.edu.
 The senior option is not available.